 Asking a question like the best time to visit China immediately sets the answerer up for failure.
 Unlike in smaller East Asian destinations like Hong Kong or Taiwan, it’s impossible to pinpoint exactly when to travel to this vast continent-like country.

-If we were to arbitrarily choose, spring (April to May) and autumn (September to October) are among the best months to go China for tourists.
+If we were to choose arbitrarily, spring (April to May) and autumn (September to October) are among the best months for tourists to visit China.
 The summer high season can be more than a little uncomfortable for most as both temperatures and crowds swell throughout the country.

-In spring, the weather in China is generally quite mild with temperatures ranging between 10–23°C (50–73°F).
-You’ll have better luck planning a trip in northern China than the south where heavy rains already start to pile up as summer nears.
+In spring, the weather in China is generally mild, with temperatures ranging between 10°C and 23°C (50°F and 73°F).
+You’ll have better luck planning a trip in northern China than in the south, where heavy rains already start to pile up as summer nears.

 An even better choice is to visit China in the fall.
-In autumn (particularly September and October), it’s relatively dry throughout the country with mild to warm temperatures hovering between 15 and 27°C (59 and 81°F).
+In autumn (particularly September and October), the country is relatively dry, with mild to warm temperatures ranging from 15°C to 27°C (59 to 81°F).

 Where to go in China

-Perhaps its the Muslim Quarter of Xian, the giant pandas & spicy food of Chengdu, the karst peaks of Yangshuo or the Silk-Road-inspired bazaar of Kashgar that really move that thinking outside of the box.
-Either way, when you plan a visit to China you’ll need to strap in because it’s always going to be one hell of an adventure.
+Perhaps it’s the Muslim Quarter of Xian, the giant pandas and spicy food of Chengdu, the karst peaks of Yangshuo, or the Silk Road-inspired bazaar of Kashgar that moves that thinking outside of the box.
+Either way, when you plan a visit to China, you’ll need to strap in because it’s always going to be one hell of an adventure.

 Looking for quick ideas on where to go in China?
-Check out these travel resources:
+Check out these featured travel resources:

 Beijing

 If there’s any place to start exploring China, it’s Beijing.
 The bustling Chinese capital combines the best of China’s past & future into one (perhaps not-so) tight package.
-Whatever you desire, whether its chomping down on some mouth-watering street food, hopping between temples & palaces or escaping the heat & droppin’ down some yuan in air-conditioned fashion boutiques, you’ll hit it all in Beijing.
+Whatever you desire, whether it’s chomping down on some mouth-watering street food, hopping between temples and palaces, or escaping the heat and droppin’ down some yuan in air-conditioned fashion boutiques, you’ll hit it all in Beijing.

-And all that love for the city comes without even mentions it’s grandest attraction: The Great Wall of China.
-This crowning achievement of humankind lies just outside the city (1-2 hours to some of the most popular sections), and is the single most brag-worthy destination in the country (and, maybe, alongside the pyramids of Egypt, in the entire world).
+And all that love for the city comes without even mentioning its grandest attraction: The Great Wall of China.
+This crowning achievement of humankind lies just outside the city (1-2 hours away from some of the most popular sections).
+It is the single most brag-worthy destination in the country—and, perhaps, alongside the pyramids of Egypt, one of the most notable ancient wonders in the entire world.

 Chengdu

-Although it’s hardly got the touristic pull of other more famous Chinese cities, the sprawling city of Chengdu has nonetheless carved a spot in the hearts of travellers for its oh-so-adorable pandas and fiery cuisine that offer some of the wildest flavours in the country.
+Although it’s hardly as touristy as other more famous Chinese cities, the sprawling city of Chengdu has nonetheless carved a spot in the hearts of travelers for its oh-so-adorable pandas and fiery cuisine, which offer some of the wildest flavors in the country.

 Even if its most obvious charms don’t trap you at first glance, Chengdu’s lesser-known ones might.
-Besides Chengdu’s famous cuisine (this city is after UNESCO-listed for its gastronomy), there’s a thriving tea culture here and a surprisingly hip & diverse nightlife scene offering everything from quiet nights chatting among craft beers to loud late nights in the club.
+Besides Chengdu’s famous cuisine (this city is recognized by UNESCO for its gastronomy), there’s a thriving tea culture here and a surprisingly hip and diverse nightlife scene offering everything from quiet nights chatting over craft beers to loud late nights in the club.

 Guangzhou

-While it might not have the household name of Beijing or Shanghai, the often-overlooked city of Guangzhou (perhaps once better-known as Canton) is a surprisingly interesting travel destination for the urban travellers.
+While it may not have the household names of Beijing or Shanghai, the often-overlooked city of Guangzhou (once better known as Canton) is a surprisingly interesting travel destination for urban travelers.

 Front and centre in mainland China’s Pearl River Delta region (the most populated urban conglomeration in the world, actually!), Guangzhou’s got plenty to keep anyone busy—even if it doesn’t look like much from the surface.

-Tucked away under the layers of hyper-modernism, you’ll discover age-old temples, bustling markets, pocket of colonial architecture left over by the Brits, and, most importantly to foodies, a whole barrage of edible delights that are among China’s best.
+Tucked away beneath the layers of hyper-modernism, you’ll discover age-old temples, bustling markets, pockets of colonial architecture left over by the British, and, most importantly to foodies, a whole array of edible delights that are among China’s finest.

 Hangzhou

-Although it’s not as popular as nearby Shanghai, the lakeside city of Hangzhou is one of China’s most charming urban destinations and a popular place to visit for Chinese vacationers.
+Although it’s not as popular as nearby Shanghai, the lakeside city of Hangzhou is one of China’s most charming urban destinations and a popular destination for Chinese vacationers.
 Hangzhou’s heart beats at West Lake, a dreamy body of water fringed by rolling green hills topped off with ancient pagodas.

-Besides wallowing in the lake’s beauty, visitors to Hangzhou will simply love wandering through the city’s urban core stumbling upon age-old temples, traditional merchant houses while sampling some of the tastiest food that China has to offer.
+Besides wallowing in the lake’s beauty, visitors to Hangzhou will simply love wandering through the city’s urban core, stumbling upon age-old temples and traditional merchant houses, while sampling some of the tastiest food that China has to offer.

 Shanghai

-Next to the capital, the most populated Chinese city of Shanghai pops into the second slot as one of the best places to visit in China for lovers of urban travel.
-Although its ancient charms are a little less front-and-centre than Beijing, Shanghai’s got plenty of its own pull to keep visitors interested.
+Next to the capital, the most populous Chinese city, Shanghai, takes the second slot as one of the best places to visit in China for lovers of urban travel.
+Although its ancient charms are a little less prominent than Beijing’s, Shanghai has plenty of its own appeal to keep visitors interested.

-Not so long ago, the strategic location of Shanghai left colonial powers struggling for control.
+Not long ago, Shanghai’s strategic location left colonial powers vying for control.
 They left behind an architectural legacy that’s like nothing you’d imagine finding in China.
 Strolling through the leafy French Concession or along the elegant Bund will put to rest any doubts that Shanghai is worth visiting.

 Ready to plan your trip?
-Get started with these resources from our Shanghai Travel Guide:
+Get started with these featured resources from our Shanghai Travel Guide:

 Suzhou

-In visiting Suzhou, however, it’s quite easy to lose that feeling.
-Unlike so many Chinese cities, Suzhou has managed to hold onto its heritage in a grand way.
-Outside of the usual urban sprawl that housing millions brings, Suzhou shows off its past as well as any city in China alongside its picturesque canals and within its exquisite gardens, including the UNESCO-listed Humble Administrator’s Garden, one of the finest of its kind in the country.
+In visiting Suzhou, however, it’s easy to lose that feeling.
+Unlike many Chinese cities, Suzhou has managed to preserve its heritage grandly.
+Outside of the usual urban sprawl that comes with housing millions, Suzhou showcases its past as well as any city in China, alongside its picturesque canals and within its exquisite gardens, including the UNESCO-listed Humble Administrator’s Garden, one of the finest of its kind in the country.

 Xian

 Once you’ve tackled the basics, there’s no better place to expand your exploration of China than Xian.
-At the crossroads of Central Asia, this former Silk Road city was a prominent trading post and important ancient Chinese cultural centre where emperors, artists, and traders once co-mingled.
+At the crossroads of Central Asia, this former Silk Road city was a prominent trading post and an important ancient Chinese cultural center where emperors, artists, and traders once mingled.

 Wandering about Xian, it’s not difficult to grasp its illustrious roots.
 Xian’s touristic centre is still encased by its Ming-era city walls, offering some of the most interesting views you’ll find in any modern Chinese city.
 In the bustling Muslim Quarter, the spirit of the Silk Road surges back to life as vendors dish out Xian’s most delectable food, which is some of the most unique in the country.

 Although the city itself is worthy of a visit, visitors come to Xian from far and wide to get a taste of its main course: the Army of the Terracotta Warriors.
-This wonder of the ancient world, uncovered in 1974 by local farmers, features thousands of life-sized warrior statues guarding the subterranean tomb of Emperor Qin Shi Huang and is one of China’s must-sees.
+This wonder of the ancient world, uncovered by local farmers in 1974, features thousands of life-sized warrior statues guarding the subterranean tomb of Emperor Qin Shi Huang and is one of China’s must-see attractions.

 What to eat in China

-If there’s anything I can say about China is that it’s a foodie destination par excellence.
+If there’s anything I can say about China, it’s that it’s a foodie destination par excellence.
 And that greasy Chinese takeout that you love to chow down on back home isn’t exactly what you should expect here.

 Flavours in China are as complex as they are varied.
-Vast regional differences in climates and local cultures, leaves no single thread running through Chinese cuisine.
-Whether its the Turkic influences in Uyghur food or the spicy tangy of Sichuan, there’s always something new for your palate to discover in China.
+Vast regional differences in climates and local cultures leave no single thread running through Chinese cuisine.
+Whether it’s the Turkic influences in Uyghur food or the spicy tangy of Sichuan, there’s always something new for your palate to discover in China.

-• Xiaolongbao: If there’s any dish that’s lays down the perfect introduction to Chinese food it’s this delectable soup dumpling from Shanghai.
+- Xiaolongbao: If there’s any dish that lays down the perfect introduction to Chinese food, it’s this delectable soup dumpling from Shanghai.
 Stuffed with ingredients like ground pork, scallions, and ginger, it’s one of those melt-in-your-mouth dishes that’ll always keep you craving more.

-• Xiao Mian (Chongqing Noodles): A traditional breakfast around the city of Chongqing, this delicious noodle dish consists of thin wheat noodles doused in a variety of spices including the Sichuan pepper that bestows its fiery reputation.
-Chongqing noodles are served both without or without soup.
+- Xiao Mian (Chongqing Noodles): A traditional breakfast around the city of Chongqing, this delicious noodle dish consists of thin wheat noodles doused in a variety of spices, including the Sichuan pepper that bestows its fiery reputation.
+Chongqing noodles are served both with and without soup.

 Getting there

-Unlike many other East Asian countries, getting to China isn’t necessarily the most straight-forward process.
-Most travellers will need to apply for a visa for China before they can even think about hopping on a plane.
+Unlike many other East Asian countries, getting to China isn’t necessarily the most straightforward process.
+Most travelers will need to apply for a visa for China before they can even consider hopping on a plane.

 If you’re only interested in a limited stay in one of the more popular cities (Beijing, Shanghai, Guangzhou, Xian), however, there’s another option: 144-hour visa-free entry to China.